LosManos/FarmerCharlieSprouts/readme.md

-This project, "Farmer Charlie Sprouts", is a stab at visualising changing files.
+This project, "Farmer Charlie Sprouts", is a stab at visualising changing files; typically log files

 # Moon shot